cs1302uga/cs1302-tutorials/javafx/javafx.md

    then you should see the text `you clicked me!` appear in your terminal window.

 1. **Congratulations!** You have successfully created your first interactive GUI app!
-The next step is to add more nodes / components to the scene graph, then register event handlers that cause changes in those components instead of merely printing a message to standard output.
+The next step is to add more nodes/components to the scene graph, and then register event handlers that cause changes in those components instead of merely printing a message to standard output.
 This will be explored in the class exercises and some of your projects.